 You will get all the ingredients to make this red chutney in any Indian grocery store.

 Fresh Coconut – This chutney is ideally made using fresh coconut but you can also use desiccated coconut or unsweetened coconut flakes.
-You can use dry coconut in place of fresh coconut but the taste will be different.
+You can use dry coconut instead of fresh coconut but the taste will differ.

 To save time, buy already grated fresh coconut from the freezer section of an Indian grocery store.

-Dried Red Chilies – Try to use Kashmiri dried red chilies or Bedgi Chilies as they give a lovely red vibrant color to the chutney without making it too spicy.
+Dried Red Chilies – Try to use Kashmiri dried red chilies or Bedgi Chilies, as they give the chutney a lovely, vibrant red color without making it too spicy.
 If you like your chutney spicy, go for spicy chilies like Guntur chili.

-Roasted Chana – Add in some roasted chana (Bengal gram, bhuna chana), as it adds a great texture to the chutney and also prevents it from getting watery.
+Roasted Chana – Add some roasted chana (Bengal gram, bhuna chana), as it adds a great texture to the chutney and prevents it from getting watery.

 Tamarind Paste – This adds that much-needed tanginess to the chutney.

-Others – Other than the above-mentioned ingredients, you will also need garlic, fresh ginger, asafetida (hing), salt, and Kashmiri red chilli powder.
+Others – You will also need garlic, fresh ginger, asafetida (hing), salt, and Kashmiri red chili powder.

 For The Tempering